talhahasanzia/android-encryption-helper/Labels.md

 **news and updates** - News and updates thread regarding future releases and upcoming changes to the project.

 **wont fix** - the reported issue cannot be fixed due to either technical or business reasons.

+**known issue** - Developer knows this behavior is not correct and needs to discuss or second opinion before finalising the work.